ron-from-nl/TinyPass/README.md

 ### Sort

 You can sort all columns in ascending and descending order.
-Sorting the first Id column makes it convenient to chronologically sort and delete early or later added Secrets in case of CSV Imports.
+Sorting the first ID column makes it easy to sort and remove secrets added later e.g. with a CSV import.

 ### Select